phillm4/ISS_uNLC/README.md

 --- ...
 -- ...
 ```
 In order to then perform segmentation on this batch, the commands and potential output are shown below.
-For this example, the included *test\_batch/* will be used as the input batch, the output will be the included *results/* folder and a frame gap of 3 frames will be used.
+For this example, the included *test\_batch/* will be used as the input batch, the output directory will be generatedd automatically, and a frame gap of 3 frames will be used.
 This process will take a few minutes to complete.
 ```
 $ cd ISS_uNLC/
 $ unzip test_batch